ndsurgenor/scrabble-scorepad/README.md

 - Forking the repository allows for a copy to be made without affecting the original.
 Steps for forking are as follows:
   - Log in to GitHub (requires an account) and locate the [GitHub Repository for Scrabble ScorePAD](https://github.com/ndsurgenor/scrabble-scorepad)
   - Locate and click the 'Fork' button near the very top right of the repository page.
-  - This will create a copy of the original Quadulo repository in your own GitHub account.
+  - This will create a copy of the original Scrabble ScorePAD repository in your own GitHub account.

 ## Credits

 - Overview image created using [Am I Responsive?](https://ui.dev/amiresponsive?url=https://scrabble-scorepad.herokuapp.com/)
 - Flowchart designed using [Lucid Charts](https://lucid.app/lucidchart/db42b587-b151-4fc3-8d91-86050208ea20/edit?viewport_loc=-227%2C56%2C2938%2C1660%2C0_0&invitationId=inv_cbd12e3b-9927-4e6d-a169-3cadd1183444)
 - Favicon created with [favicon.io](https://favicon.io/)
+- Background image attributed to 'Barrow Boy' used under Creative Commons licence via [Wikipedia Commons](https://upload.wikimedia.org/wikipedia/commons/5/5d/Scrabble_game_in_progress.jpg)
 - README.md file adapted from the [Code Institute 'ULTIMATE Battleships'](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware) example